wp-graphql/wp-graphql-woocommerce/docs/content/contributing.md

 ---
-title: "Contributing"
+title: "Contributing Guides and Tips"
-metaTitle: "WooGraphQL Contributing Guides and Tips"
+metaTitle: "Contributing | WooGraphQL Docs | AxisTaylor"
 metaDescription: "Guides and tips for helping extend and maintain WooGraphQL"
 ---